LoveCommunity/dart_scope.dart/README.md

 This simple pseudocode shown:
   - function scope that starts with `{`, ends with `}`
-  - how to create instances with dependencies in current scope
+  - how to create and expose instances in current scope
   - how to resolve instances in current scope

 ### Usage of `name`

-We can use different names to create multiple instances.
+We can use different names to create multiple instances:

 ```dart
 Future<void> multipleNamesExample() async {